Carbon Reduction Plan 🌱

 It has been suggested that homeworking can reduce a company’s carbon emissions as it will reduce waste as employees are not able to print out and subsequently, wastepaper or use single use plastic.
 However, not all our employees have the possibility to work from home, therefore, for on-site working to reduce Interact’s carbon emissions, we will look to implement certain changes on-site.

-All employees should think before printing as the production of paper requires enormous amounts of resources such as wood, water, and energy.
+All employees are encouraged to limit document printing as the production of paper requires enormous amounts of resources such as wood, water, and energy.
 Access to printers is restricted and before printing, employees should ask themselves if it is essential.
-However, if it is, to make it more climate-friendly, print double-sided, and use recycled or certified paper.
-To implement this across the business, Interact will buy recycled or certified paper for the printers, where possible.
+However, if it is, to make it more climate-friendly, print double-sided, black and white by default, and use recycled or certified paper.
+To implement this across the business, Interact continue to buy recycled or certified paper for the printers, where possible.
 A smaller, more cost-effective change is to promote this awareness so that employees understand the impact that printing has on the environment and for our carbon emissions.

 Plastic is another material that is used once and thrown away.
 Creating a plastic-free office will enable the business to further reduce its carbon emissions and creating a sustainable employee culture.